Mike Pompeo On Track For Confirmation For Secretary Of State

 CIA Director Mike Pompeo is on track to make history this week, but probably not in the way his supporters envisioned.

-The secretary of State-designate's nomination is unlikely to be favorably recommended out of the Senate Foreign Relations Committee Monday night because no Democrat on the 11-10 panel supports his nomination, and neither does Sen. Rand Paul, R-Ky.
+The secretary of state-designate's nomination is unlikely to be favorably recommended out of the Senate Foreign Relations Committee Monday night because no Democrat on the 11-10 panel supports his nomination, and neither does Sen. Rand Paul, R-Ky.

-Sen. Chris Coons, D-Del., was the latest committee Democrat to come out against Tillerson's nomination on Friday because of concerns that Pompeo —who Democrats regard as a military hawk — will embolden "President Trump's most belligerent and dangerous instincts."
+Sen. Chris Coons, D-Del., was the latest committee Democrat to come out against the nomination, stating concerns on Friday that Pompeo — who Democrats regard as a military hawk — will embolden "President Trump's most belligerent and dangerous instincts."

 Democrats also point to Pompeo's past positions, including his opposition to the Iran nuclear deal when he served in Congress, as evidence that he is not qualified to be America's top diplomat.

-"I cannot overlook grave doubts about his anti-diplomacy disposition," said Sen. Tim Kaine, D-Va., in a statement opposing Pompeo even though he was one of 14 Democrats who voted in favor of his previous nomination for his current post at CIA.
+"I cannot overlook grave doubts about his anti-diplomacy disposition," said Sen. Tim Kaine, D-Va., in a statement opposing Pompeo, even though he was one of 14 Democrats who voted in favor of his previous nomination for his current post at CIA.

 An unfavorable recommendation out of committee has no practical effect.
 Senate Majority Leader Mitch McConnell, R-Ky., still intends to hold a full Senate confirmation vote this week, but the absence of an affirmative committee vote is unprecedented for a State nominee, according to the Senate Historical Office.